 Can a dog overdose on CBD oil?

 Within the rapidly growing pet CBD market, products for our furry friends are especially popular, which has led many pet owners to wonder, can a dog overdose on CBD oil?
 According to the American Kennel Club, there is not a lot of definitive evidence on how CBD affects dogs.

-Anecdotal evidence suggests that CBD oil can help treat pain and seizures in dogs, and that it has beneficial anti-inflammatory, anti-nausea, anti-anxiety, and anti-cancer properties, just as has been observed in humans.
+Anecdotal evidence suggests that CBD oil may help treat pain and seizures in dogs and that it has beneficial anti-inflammatory, anti-nausea, and anti-anxiety properties, just as has been observed in humans.
 CBD may also help improve appetite and promote heart health in dogs, and many CBD-infused dog treats and CBD oil for dogs are readily available on the market.

 So far, anecdotal evidence suggests that side effects of CBD overconsumption by dogs include dry mouth, lower blood pressure, and drowsiness.
 Without definitive evidence, it's hard to say whether dogs can overdose on CBD.
 Recognizing that “we do not know what size dosage would be toxic,” the American Kennel Club suggests “to start out with small amounts and then closely monitor the effects” to make sure you don't inadvertently give your dog too much CBD.

 What is the right amount of CBD?

 To avoid side effects with any medication, it's important to take the smallest effective dose.
 So far, scientific research has not pinpointed any clear limits to how much CBD is too much.
 Dosages in studies cover a very broad range, from as little as 1 milligram to as much as 1,500 milligrams per day.
 Currently, no dosage has been identified as hazardous, but it is possible to abuse cannabis and you should seek medical intervention if CBD is interfering with how you function in daily life.